wyze/eslint-plugin-wyze/docs/rules/sort-imports.md

 ### `memberSyntaxSortOrder`

 The member syntax sort order can be configured with this option.
-There are four different styles and the default member syntax sort order is:
+There are five different styles and the default member syntax sort order is:

 - `none` - import module without exported bindings.
+- `type` - import Flow types.
 - `all` - import all members provided by exported bindings.
 - `named` - import named member(s).
 - `default` - import default member.

 Use this option if you want a different sort order.
-Every style must be defined in the sort order (There shall be four items in the array).
+Every style must be defined in the sort order (There shall be five items in the array).

 The following patterns are considered problems: